Petitnomadadmin/cadastreblockchain/README.md

     cd cadastreblockchain/vm
     vagrant up && vagrant ssh

+Use folder synchronisation in another prompt if you're in dev mode with no autosync
+    vagran rsync-auto

-Trash the VM (from yout host in the vm folder):
+To trash the VM (from your host in the vm folder):

     vagrant halt && vagrant destroy
     rm -rf .vagrant